6 Brilliant Intermittent Fasting Muscle Gain Hacks

 Article based on scientific evidence

-Some people in fitness and bodybuilding argue that intermittent fasting makes muscle building impossible.
+Some people in fitness and bodybuilding argue that intermittent fasting makes muscle gain impossible.

 While some believe intermittent fasting induces muscle loss, others believe eating many small meals improves metabolism.